lemon-peel/lemon-peel/docs/en-US/component/drawer.md

 :::tip

-Since v-model is natively supported for all components, `visible.sync` has been deprecated, use `v-model="visibilityBinding"` to control the visibility of the current drawer.
+Since v-model is natively supported for all components, `visible.sync` has been deprecated, use `v-model:visible="visibilityBinding"` to control the visibility of the current drawer.

 :::